 However, the Gladiator is a much sturdier unit.

 The Gladiator holds up to 350 lbs, while the SafeRacks is only rated to 250 lbs.
 Fleximounts no longer offers a standard 4′ x 4′ rack.
-Currently they only offer a motorized lift system, rated for 300 lbs, but at almost double the Gladiator’s price.
+They only offer a motorized lift system, rated for 300 lbs, but at almost double the Gladiator’s price.

 Important note: These are the maximum capacities of the shelving units, not what you can hang from your garage ceiling.
 Before installing any overhead storage, verify how much weight you can hang from your garage ceiling.

-Normally I don’t mention the unboxing during a product review.
-That seems like something tech-blogs do.
+I usually don’t mention unboxing during a product review.
+That seems like something tech blogs do.

 But, the packaging for the Gladiator GearLoft was compact and appropriate, so I wanted to call it out.